What a perineal suture is and why it is done

 Bowel movements and the perineal suture: an underestimated factor

-Hard stools and straining are for many the moment when everything feels worse again.
+Hard stools and straining are the moment when things often feel worse again for many people.
 This is not because you did something wrong, but because pressure and friction can irritate the wound.

-In this phase it can be sensible to actively aim for soft stools, for example through adequate fluid intake, fibre and a calm routine without time pressure.
+In this phase it can make sense to actively aim for soft stools, for example through adequate fluids, fibre, and a calm routine without time pressure.
 Fear of bowel movements is common in the postpartum period, but it can become a cycle of tension and constipation.

 Warning signs of infection or impaired healing

-Many worries revolve around whether the suture is infected.
-The most important signals are not a single twinge but a clear deterioration or a combination of several signs.
+Many worries centre on whether the suture is infected.
+The key signals are not a single twinge but a clear deterioration or a combination of several signs.

 Have it checked if